 Do it manually

-Perhaps the simplest way is to attach the drive to one Mac, let Time Machine run a backup, then disconnect the drive and repeat the steps on another Mac.
+Perhaps the simplest way is to attach the drive to one Mac, let Time Machine run a backup, and then disconnect the drive and repeat the steps on another Mac.
 In each case, Time Machine works behind the scenes to get the job done.

 The drawback to this approach is that you manually have to connect and disconnect the hard drive to each computer.
 Still, as long as you set up Time Machine on each Mac, you're good to go.